 - 1. The written findings of fact and recommendations shall be forwarded to the Vice President for Student Services for action within two business days after the end of the hearing under normal circumstances. - 2.
-The Vice President for Student Services may accept, reject, or modify the recommended sanction.
-The sanctions, as determined by the Vice President for Student Services, shall be implemented unless an appeal is filed. - 3.
+The Vice President for Student Services may accept, reject, or modify the Board's recommendation which shall be implemented unless an appeal is filed. - 3.
 The Vice President for Student Services shall communicate his/her decision in writing to the Respondent, the Board of Inquiry, the Judicial Advisor, the Complainant (as appropriate with concern to the Respondent's privacy rights) and any other appropriate College authorities.
 Under normal circumstances, the Vice President for Student Services shall communicate his/her decision within five days after receipt of the Board of Inquiry's recommendation.